preaction/Statocles/site/docs/theme/index.markdown

 Before we go any further, we have a potential problem: What if our title contains HTML characters like `<` and `>`?
-To quickly escape HTML from wreaking havoc on our template, we can use `<%%== ... %>` instead:
+To quickly escape HTML from accidentally wreaking havoc on our template, we can use `<%%== ... %>`
+instead:

 %= highlight html => begin
 <h1><%%== $page->title %></h1>
 % end

-Now our page title is safe from dangerous HTML characters.
+Now our page title is safe from minor HTML escaping issues (though likely not against actual malice, so be sure you trust your content).

 ### Template Conditionals